moby/moby/libnetwork/docs/ipam.md

 It is a boolean value which tells libnetwork whether the ipam driver needs to know the interface MAC address in order to properly process the `RequestAddress()` call.
 If true, on `CreateEndpoint()` request, libnetwork will generate a random MAC address for the endpoint (if an explicit MAC address was not already provided by the user) and pass it to `RequestAddress()` when requesting the IP address inside the options map.
 The key will be the `netlabel.MacAddress` constant: `"com.docker.network.endpoint.macaddress"`.

+## Appendix

+A Go extension for the IPAM remote API is available at [docker/go-plugins-helpers/ipam](https://github.com/docker/go-plugins-helpers/tree/master/ipam)